-When you’re not feeling your best, you want the right care from the right physician.
-But with so many types of doctors out there, it can be hard to choose the best health care professional for your unique needs.
+When you’re not feeling your best, you want the best care from the right physician.
+But with so many different types of doctors out there, it can be hard to choose the best health care professional for your unique needs.

-Family medicine doctors (often called family practitioners) and internal medicine doctors (also known as internists) are the most common first touchpoints for people who need general care.
-While they both fall under the umbrella of primary care, there are important differences between the two specialties including the range of patients and conditions they treat, how they’re trained, and where they practice.
+Family medicine doctors, often called family practitioners, and internal medicine doctors, also known as internists, are the most common first touchpoints for patients who need general care.
+While they both fall under the umbrella of “primary care,” there are important differences between the two specialties, including the range of patients and conditions they treat, how they’re trained and where they practice.

 Family Practitioners and Internists Focus on Different Patients

-Your age is an important consideration when choosing between a family medicine and internal medicine doctor.
-It’s essential to find a doctor who has training and experience treating people in your age group, since age can play an important role in identifying health risks and providing the right preventive care.
+Your age is an important consideration when choosing between a family medicine doctor and an internal medicine doctor.
+Since age can play an important role in identifying health risks and providing the right preventive care, it’s essential to find a doctor who has training and experience treating people in your age group.

-An internal medicine doctor, on the other hand, only treats adults.
+Internal medicine doctors primarily treat adults.
 While some internists do treat patients under the age of 18, this is less common and they’re required to have specialized training in pediatrics.

-Because family medicine doctors treat such a wide range of ages, they also treat a wide range of conditions.
+Because family medicine doctors treat such a wide age range, they also treat many conditions.
 Family doctors can identify health risks at any stage of life, recommend the right preventive care and treat many illnesses and injuries.
 Taking a whole-body approach to health and wellness, they address everything from smoking cessation to mental health issues.
 Family medicine doctors offer:

 - Annual exams and physicals